lupyuen/nuttx-star64/README.md

 if set to “no” (any string beginning with ‘n’), “bootp” and “dhcp” will just load perform a lookup of the configuration from the BOOTP server, but not try to load any image.
 ```

-# Strange Workaround for TFTP Timeout with U-Boot Bootloader
+# Strange Workaround for TFTP Timeout in U-Boot Bootloader

 Why does TFTP time out so often on our SBC?
 Is it because our TFTP Server sends packets too quickly to our SBC?